Know Before You Go: Shaka Guide's Zion National Park Tour

 - Kolob Canyons

-- Entrance to Zion National Park costs $35 per car for a one-week pass.
+Entrance to Zion National Park costs $35 per car for a one-week pass.
 You can purchase your park pass in advance here or on-site in the Kolob Canyons, Zion Canyon, and East Zion sections of the park.
+Alternatively, as with all National Parks, you can enter with your annual National Parks Forever pass.

-- There is no visitor center at Kolob Terrace - park passes must be purchased in advance.
-Additionally, Kolob Terrace has only pit toilets and no water stations.
+There is no visitor center at Kolob Terrace - park passes must be purchased in advance.
+Additionally, please note that Kolob Terrace only has pit toilets and no water stations.

-- The east-to-west tour begins at Mt.
+- The east-to-west tour begins just north or south of Mt.
 Carmel Junction, just north of Kanab.

 - The west-to-east tour begins at either Hurricane or Kanarraville, depending on whether you’re entering from the north or south.

-- Angel’s Landing now requires a permit to visit.
-You must enter a lottery and be selected for a permit.
-You can do that here.
-Please note there are seasonal lotteries if you'd like to book in advance or a day-before lottery if you're unable to get a permit during the seasonal lottery.
+Angel’s Landing and The Subway both now require a permit to visit.
+You must enter a lottery and be selected to win a permit.
+You can apply for those lotteries here.
+Permits can be acquired two different ways: seasonal lotteries, if you'd like to book in advance, or a day-before lottery, if you're unable to get a permit during the seasonal lottery.

-- Cell reception is spotty in the park.
+Cell reception is spotty in the park.
 Don’t worry, the tour works completely offline - no wifi or data necessary!
+Just be sure to download your tour before you head out!

 What to Expect